in ,

 Quince1

 Quince is often used in jams, jellies, and preserves.
-You can also use quince in cobblers or tarts or add it cubed to beef stew or roasting poultry.
+You can also use quince in cobblers or tarts or add it cubed to beef stew or roast poultry.

-The quince is not good eating raw.
+The quince is not good to eat raw.
 Give it a try, you will find it very dry and astringent.

 Most quince recipes call for prepared quince pulp or juice.
 That means you will peel, core, and chunk the quince then boil and simmer it for 45 to 60 minutes before straining the pulp for juice and reserving the pulp.